 Most NSW & ACT property details can be checked using the NSW Planning Portal & ACTmapi viewer or by purchasing a planning certificate from your local council/planning authority.
 If in doubt, we recommend contacting your local council or planning authority and asking what size shed or cabana you can put in as exempt development.

-Although our standard products are designed to be fully portable they are also carefully engineered to assist buyers who wish to take advantage of exempt development provisions in NSW and ACT!
+Although our standard products are designed to be fully portable they are often used by clients wanting to take advantage of exempt development provisions in NSW and ACT!

 There are also some property specific standards that also need to be complied with for such products if intended for exempt development in NSW & ACT.
 Some examples of these conditions are: